SpeedyMcMichael/feast-of-weeks/README.md

 # feast of weeks

-a util in raw amd64 sysv assembly that calculates the date of the feast of weeks by calculating from a date of harvest (specified in argv) through ISO 8601 (YYYY-MM-DD)
+a util in raw amd64 sysv assembly that calculates the date of the feast of weeks (Shavuot) by calculating from a date of harvest (specified in argv) through ISO 8601 (YYYY-MM-DD)

 ## build